 The MSt in Women's Studies is run by the Steering Committee for Women's Studies, on which members of all five faculties centrally involved in the course are represented.
 The Committee is chaired by the co-directors.
-The Committee meets once a term, and a representative of the student cohort is invited to each meeting to offer, at the start of that meeting, an oral report relaying the students' sources of satisfaction and/or concerns with the course at that point in time, and to discuss these with Committee members.
-There is no formal process by which the representative is elected; the co-directors delegate this decision to the students themselves and are very happy for the role to rotate across terms and/or for two students to attend the meeting.
+The Committee meets once a term, and the representative(s) of the student cohort is/are invited to each meeting to offer, at the start of that meeting, an oral report relaying the students' sources of satisfaction and/or concerns with the course at that point in time, and to discuss these with Committee members.
+There is no formal process by which the representative(s) is/are elected; the codirectors delegate this decision to the students themselves and are very happy for the role to rotate across terms and/or for two students to be elected.